 I didn’t expect to love Kathy Ireland.

-In fact, when my friend Kevin Eikenberry first sent me the promotional materials for the conference we attended last weekend, I expressed frustration about the way the materials promoted her appearance.
+In fact, when I first looked at the promotional materials for the conference I attended last weekend, I expressed frustration about the way the materials promoted her appearance.

 She’s amazingly beautiful.
 Amazingly successful in business.

 The promo materials for the conference highlighted both of these factors, but I only saw the photos.
 The inclusion of so many photos seemed superficial to me.

 So I didn’t expect to love Kathy Ireland.

 But I did.

 From the moment she began her presentation, it became very clear to me that I had seriously underestimated Kathy Ireland’s beauty.

 I’m not talking about her outward appearance, though she is stunning.

 I am talking about the inner beauty that radiated as she talked about her life and experiences, her priorities, her faith, and her family.